• Skip to primary navigation

 filled star-shaped jam cookies and a bowl of jam with a spoon in it.

-Don't knead the dough.
-Once you have mixed it in the food processor, turn it onto the working surface (not floured) and only press briefly to form a ball.
-Keep the dough you are not rolling/ cutting refrigerated until you need it.
+Do not knead the dough.
+Once it comes together in the food processor, turn it out onto the work surface (do not flour it) and press it briefly into a ball.

-What cookie cutter to use?
+What cookie cutter should I use?

 How to ice Spitzbuben cookies?